Transcript of Sold a Story E5: The Company

 By the time Matthew was in the middle of second grade, the Fountas and Pinnell system was indicating that he had slipped below grade level again.
 He was back to a Level E. Five levels lower than he’d been the year before.
 And Missy was thinking – what is up with these letters?
 It was starting to seem like some kind of alphabet soup.
 And she just wanted to know – why can’t my child read?

 By now, Matthew was getting Leveled Literacy Intervention, the program for struggling readers by Fountas and Pinnell.
 And he’d been put into special education too.
 The school had determined that Matthew has a reading disability.
 Dyslexia.
 And under federal law, kids with reading disabilities who are behind in school are entitled to get special support and monitoring.
 Missy had been doing a lot of reading on her own about dyslexia.
 She was glad that Matthew had been put in special education.
-She thought – finally, I’m gonna get some answers about what’s going on and how to help him.
+She thought — finally, I’m going to get some answers about what’s going on and how to help him.
 She remembers going to a meeting at the school.

 That was it.
 She says that was all the information the school had for her.
 And she was furious.
 She didn’t trust that leveled reading system anymore.
 And she was thinking – maybe the school doesn’t know how to help Matthew.